 Florida was one of the first states to receive a Reading First grant from the U.S. Department of Education as part of the federal No Child Left Behind Act.
 In 2003, the state received \$50.3 million, the second payment of a six year grant totaling over \$300 million.
 The funds are awarded on a competitive basis to school districts to help prevent reading difficulties and failure in students in grades K-3.
 Schools must use "scientifically based reading instruction" that meets the eligibility criteria described by the federal legislation and Florida's grant application.
 The strict accountability measures called Adequate Yearly Progress (AYP) of the No Child Left Behind (NCLB) program are difficult for many schools to meet without the additional dollars to hire "highly qualified teachers," provide summer-school programs, reading and math tutors in all levels and personalized intervention for each child.
 Under NCLB, schools are measured by how various student populations score on reading and math assessments among other measures.
-If one group fails to make sufficient scores, the entire school is classified as failing to make adequate yearly progress.
-In Florida, which bases its AYP standards on the A+ program, 77 percent of schools failed to meet adequate yearly progress under the federal legislation in 2003-04.
+If one subgroup (the numbers of students required in each subgroup are determined by each state) fails to make sufficient scores, the entire school is classified as failing to make adequate yearly progress.
+In Florida, which bases its AYP standards on the A+ program, 77 percent of schools failed to meet adequate yearly progress under the federal legislation in 2003-04 (nearly 64% of schools met at least 9 out of 10 criteria for AYP).
+Indeed, Florida has one of the worst records in the nation when it comes to the NCLB Act.
+Because the state requires only 30 students in a subgroup for scores to count (some state's require as high as 100 students to be in any subgroup) the more likely it is that the scores of at-risk, disabled and ESOL students are counted toward Florida's AYP standards.
+While the 2003-04 standards required 31 percent of students to be reading on grade level and 38 percent to perform math on grade level, Florida's 2003-04 standards will require 48 percent of students to read on grade level and 53 percent to perform math at grade level.
+The Florida Association of District School Superintendents has expressed concern that increases in NCLB criteria might mean more school failures and less federal money going to cash strapped district schools.